Skip to content

 • MaxSteps specifies the maximum number of steps to apply.

 • TargetVersion targets a specific schema version.
 This is the recommended use when pairing River's migration API with another migration framework like Goose.
-Find the current River migration by looking for the higest number in its migrations directory, and target that.
+Find the current River migration using river migrate-list --line=main --database-url=$DATABASE_URL, and target that.
 As new River migrations are released in future versions, add new migrations that target them.

 Migrating down